cagatayeroglu/AppleHealth/README.md

 ## Hypothesis

-Campus mobility significantly increases during academic terms compared to non-academic periods (e.g., summer breaks and midterm holidays).
+Campus mobility significantly increases during academic terms due to academic workload compared to non-academic periods (e.g., summer breaks and midterm holidays).
 This project aims to validate this hypothesis by analyzing step count during academic and non-academic phases.

 ---